Pilot Licencing (Glider Pilots)

 Pilots need to comply with the licensing requirements in the country in which they are flying.
 All European countries recognise the EASA LAPL(S) and SPL.
 Countries outside Europe will recognise an SPL.
 Note that the USA has verification requirements.
 And note that because the LAPL medical is not ICAO compliant, many non-European countries will not necessarily recognise a LAPL(S).
 Some countries, eg South Africa, recognise BGA pilot qualifications.
 If in doubt, contact the CAA in the country in which you plan to fly.

 EASA pilot licencing – optional in UK until April 2018, and later for sailplane and balloon pilots

 Under European regulation, any pilot flying an EASA aircraft (including a glider, which under EASA is known as a sailplane) is required to hold an appropriate EASA licence and EASA medical certificate.
 Full details are contained in EASA’s ‘Aircrew Regulation’, which is interpreted by the CAA in CAP804.
-Separate licences are required for sailplanes and for aeroplanes.
+Separate licences are required for sailplanes, aeroplanes, helicopters and balloons.

 However, there is a UK exemption published in the CAA’s Official Records Series 4 that describes how under an existing temporary opt-out from the EASA regulation, a pilot can choose to operate in the UK using national, BGA, or EASA licence privileges.
 For sailplanes and balloon pilots only, EASA is expected to extend the end of the opt-out from 8 Apr 2018 to 8 Apr 2020.
 To quote the UK CAA (source: CAA website Sep 2017);

 Glider pilots – including those who have converted to hold an EASA licence – can choose to operate as they always have done, including using BGA medical requirements.
 Please note that if a pilot chooses to exercise his or her EASA licence privileges, he or she must of course comply with the relevant EASA licencing and medical requirements.